untypedjay/tech-to-go/powershell/concepts.md

 `Get-Module` shows all loaded modules.

 * Script Modules have the file extension .psm1.
-* Binary Modules are typically written in C#.
+* Binary Modules are typically written in C#
-* Manifest Files are a description about a module.
+* Manifest Files are a description about a module
-* Dynamic Modules are not saved in a file.
+* Dynamic Modules are not saved in a file (created with `New-Module`)

 See all commands of the module Bitlocker:
 ```powershell